SHAREHOLDER INVESTIGATION: Halper Sadeh LLP Invest... | INN

-SHAREHOLDER INVESTIGATION: Halper Sadeh LLP Investigates ADTN, DSPG, LMRK, TRIL; Shareholders are Encouraged to Contact the Firm
+SHAREHOLDER INVESTIGATION: Halper Sadeh LLP Investigates GWB, KDMN, SIC, TRIL; Shareholders are Encouraged to Contact the Firm

-– Halper Sadeh LLP, a global investor rights law firm, announces it is investigating the following companies:

-ADTRAN, Inc. ( NASDAQ: ADTN ) concerning potential violations of the federal securities laws and/or breaches of fiduciary duties relating to its merger with ADVA.
-Following completion of the transaction, ADTRAN shareholders are expected to own approximately 54% of the combined company.
-If you are an ADTRAN shareholder, click here to learn more about your rights and options .
+Great Western Bancorp, Inc. (NYSE: GWB) concerning potential violations of the federal securities laws and/or breaches of fiduciary duties relating to its sale to First Interstate BancSystem, Inc. Under the terms of the agreement, Great Western shareholders will receive 0.8425 shares of First Interstate Class A common stock for each Great Western share they own.
+Following completion of the transaction, Great Western shareholders will collectively own 43% of the combined company.
+If you are a Great Western shareholder, click here to learn more about your rights and options .

-DSP Group, Inc. ( NASDAQ: DSPG ) concerning potential violations of the federal securities laws and/or breaches of fiduciary duties relating to its sale to Synaptics Incorporated for $22.00 per share in cash.
-If you are a DSP Group shareholder, click here to learn more about your rights and options .
+Kadmon Holdings, Inc. (NASDAQ: KDMN) concerning potential violations of the federal securities laws and/or breaches of fiduciary duties relating to its sale to Sanofi for $9.50 per share.
+If you are a Kadmon shareholder, click here to learn more about your rights and options .

-Landmark Infrastructure Partners LP ( NASDAQ: LMRK ) concerning potential violations of the federal securities laws and/or breaches of fiduciary duties relating to its sale to Landmark Dividend LLC for $16.50 in cash per common unit.
-If you are a Landmark Infrastructure shareholder, click here to learn more about your rights and options .

-Trillium Therapeutics Inc. ( NASDAQ: TRIL ) concerning potential violations of the federal securities laws and/or breaches of fiduciary duties relating to its sale to Pfizer Inc. for $18.50 per share in cash.
-If you are a Trillium shareholder, click here to learn more about your rights and options .
+Select Interior Concepts, Inc. (NASDAQ: SIC) concerning potential violations of the federal securities laws and/or breaches of fiduciary duties relating to its sale to an affiliate of Sun Capital Partners, Inc. for $14.50 per share in cash.
+If you are a Select Interior shareholder, click here to learn more about your rights and options .

 Halper Sadeh LLP may seek increased consideration, additional disclosures and information concerning the proposed transaction, or other relief and benefits on behalf of shareholders.